-One you have posted your student position on the SES Jobs Database, students who are interested will contact you by email through our online system with their application attached.
+One you have posted your student position on the University Experiential Learning Jobs Database, students who are interested will contact you by email through our online system with their application attached.
 Please review each application and plan to interview 2-3 students who meet the position’s qualifications and needs.
 While selecting the right candidate is the primary purpose behind the interview, please keep in the mind that the interview process is an important learning opportunity for the student.
 It will provide them with experience, confidence, and will be an important tool in obtaining post-graduate employment.

 - Keep in mind that some students will have no work experience.
 In these instances, ask questions from which you can glean work-related information based on the student’s extracurricular.
 See sample interview questions below.